Vehicle license plates of the United States: Serial formats

 Plate designs often contain symbols, colors, or slogans associated with the issuing jurisdiction.
 Registration number formats, typically alphanumeric, are designed to provide enough unique numbers for all motor vehicles a jurisdiction expects to register.
 For example, the small states of Delaware and Rhode Island are able to use formats of 123456, while more populated states (such as New York) use the format ABC-1234.
-Other examples of seven-character serial formats are 1ABC234 (used by California), AB-12345 (used by Connecticut and Illinois), 1234ABC (used by Kansas), and 1AB2345 (used by Maryland).
+Other examples of seven-character serial formats are 123ABC4 (used by California), AB-12345 (used by Connecticut and Illinois), 1234ABC (used by Kansas), and 1AB2345 (used by Maryland).
 Many states with smaller populations use a three-letter/three-number format, such as ABC-123 or 123-ABC.
 Arkansas, Colorado, Florida, and New Jersey use a four-letter/two-number format, while Rhode Island and the District of Columbia use two letters and four numbers.
 Nevada uses one letter and five numbers.
 Arizona uses an "alphabet soup" format of six-character alphanumeric combinations.
-Other formats include those that incorporate a county coding system (e.g. Vehicle registration plates of Idaho) or a month of expiration into the plate number (e.g. Vehicle registration plates of Massachusetts).
+Other formats include those that incorporate a county coding system (e.g. Idaho) or a month of expiration into the plate number (e.g. Massachusetts).

-Non-passenger vehicle plates tend to have a separate design, including a special numbering format.
+Non-passenger vehicle plates (such as commercial and government-owned vehicles, trucks, and trailers) tend to have separate designs, including special numbering formats.